 - Walk In Our Shoes Toolbox

 7. Sign Release Forms and provide them to the adult advisor.
-Filmmaking requires discipline and dedication to the craft.
+Filmmaking and creating art requires discipline and dedication to the craft.
 Youth filmmakers and participants are honor-bound to acquire all necessary permissions and signatures, including parent/guardian signatures if they are under the age of 18, and accept the liabilities for copyright violations.
 Please review the forms and copyrights page for more information and to download the appropriate forms.
-It is best to provide original music, art and images!
+It is best to provide original music, art, and images!
 (When obtaining permission, you are not just seeking to use permission for submission into the contest, but for all mediums that the film will be used in including online and broadcast).

-The release form is now available as one page, and includes release of intellectual rights, and image and voice rights.
+The release form is one page, and includes release of intellectual rights, and image and voice rights.
 All applicable release forms need to be kept on file by the adult advisor.
 The Directing Change team will request release forms from the winning film teams and any other films that we anticipate may be used to support local awareness efforts, therefore it is important to keep all forms on file.
-If release forms cannot be provided upon request, the film may be disqualified.
+If release forms cannot be provided upon request, the entry may be disqualified.

 - Try a different browser (e.g. if you are using Google Chrome, try Internet Explorer).